hal-platform/hal/slate/includes/resources/_builds_create.md

 -------------- | -----------
-environment    | The ID or name of the environment to build reference      | The reference from the VCS repository to the code snapshot to build. deployments    | **Optional** - A list of IDs of deployments to automatically push if build is successful.
+environment    | The ID or name of the environment to build reference      | The reference from the VCS repository to the code snapshot to build. targets        | **Optional** - A list of IDs of deployment targets to automatically deploy if build is successful.

 <aside class="notice">
     Hal understands the following formats for <b>reference</b>.